Homi K. Bhabha

-Homi Kharshedji Bhabha (/ˈbɑːbɑː/; born 1 November 1949) is an Indian-British scholar and critical theorist.
+Homi Kharshedji Bhabha (/ˈbɑːbɑː/; born 1 November 1949) is Director for the humanities center.
 He is the Anne F. Rothenberg Professor of the Humanities at Harvard University.
 He is one of the most important figures in contemporary postcolonial studies, and has developed a number of the field's neologisms and key concepts, such as hybridity, mimicry, difference, and ambivalence.
 Such terms describe ways in which colonised people have resisted the power of the coloniser, according to Bhabha's theory.
 In 2012, he received the Padma Bhushan award in the field of literature and education from the Indian government.
 He is married to attorney and Harvard lecturer Jacqueline Bhabha, and they have three children.

+Biography

 Early life and education

 Born in Bombay, India, into a Parsi family, Bhabha graduated with a B.A. from Elphinstone College at the University of Mumbai and an M.A., M.Phil., and D.Phil. in English Literature from Christ Church, Oxford University.

 Career

 After lecturing in the Department of English at the University of Sussex for more than ten years, Bhabha received a senior fellowship at Princeton University where he was also made Old Dominion Visiting Professor.
 He was Steinberg Visiting Professor at the University of Pennsylvania where he delivered the Richard Wright Lecture Series.
 At Dartmouth College, Bhabha was a faculty fellow at the School of Criticism and Theory.
-From 1997 to 2001 he served as Chester D. Tripp Professor in the Humanities at the University of Chicago.
+From 1997 to 2001, he served as Chester D. Tripp Professor in the Humanities at the University of Chicago.
 In 2001–02, he served as a distinguished visiting professor at University College, London.
 He has been the Anne F. Rothenberg Professor of English and American Literature and Language at Harvard University since 2001.
 Bhabha also serves on the Editorial Collective of Public Culture, an academic journal published by Duke University Press.
 He served on the Humanities jury for the Infosys Prize for three years.
 He was awarded the Padma Bhushan award by the Government of India in 2012.

-Ideas
+He was elected a Fellow of the Royal Society of Literature in 2021.

+Work

 Hybridity

 One of his central ideas is that of "hybridisation," which, taking up from Edward Said's work, describes the emergence of new cultural forms from multiculturalism.
 Instead of seeing colonialism as something locked in the past, Bhabha shows how its histories and cultures constantly intrude on the present, demanding that we transform our understanding of cross-cultural relations.
 His work transformed the study of colonialism by applying post-structuralist methodologies to colonial texts.